Today, I have a post from Kevin Flynn.

 This is another point I want to hammer home.
-You can make a nice part-time income on Upwork and still work a regular job if you like.
+You can make a nice part-time income on Upwork and still work a regular job.
 I used that part-time income to learn something that would help me increase my writing income.
 Today, I don’t need another job.

 Financial writing isn’t the only high-paying writing niche on Upwork.
 Technical writing pays well, as does sales copywriting if you’re into that type of thing.
 I’m currently learning all I can about the cannabis space.
 That’s a “budding” niche market with a bright future.

 Own your space.
 I rarely put job bids in because I have steady clients.
 They come to me when they need something.
-That could be weekly, monthly, or just occasionally.
-It all seems to balance out.
+That could be weekly, monthly, or occasionally.
+It all balances out.
 I even have Upwork recruiters sending me jobs now.

 Maintaining Long-Term Client Relationships

-Constantly searching for new jobs is a tough way to make a living, but we all need to do it when we first start out.
+Constantly searching for new jobs is a tough way to make a living, but we all need to do it when we first start.
 It’s what makes freelance work so stressful.
-That’s why it’s important to seek out and maintain long-term client relationships.
+That’s why seeking out and maintaining long-term client relationships is essential.
 I have several that are over five years old.

-To me, a “good” client is someone who likes my writing style and isn’t constantly complaining or asking for re-writes.
+A “good” client likes my writing style and isn’t constantly complaining or asking for re-writes.
 I’ll accommodate the negative folks when they come along, but I never take a second job from them.
-I am always available for the good clients.
+I am always available for good clients.

-I start each week by sending a message to all my steady clients to let them know I have the bandwidth to do work for them that week.
-If I’m taking some downtime or going on vacation, I let them know.
+I start each week by sending a message to all my steady clients to let them know I have the capacity to do work for them that week.
+I let them know if I’m taking some downtime or going on vacation.
 I no longer fear losing a client because I’m not available 24/7.

 Speak to your clients.
-I do all my work through Upwork because the payment system is secure and I’m only paying them 5% on most of my jobs.
+I do all my work through Upwork because the payment system is secure, and I only pay them 5% on most of my jobs.
 That doesn’t mean I can’t call or do a Zoom meeting with a client.
 The better they know me, the less likely they will go elsewhere.